by Erin Davis

 The best part about the stay, at least for me during the tourist-filled month of June, was the immediate sense of peace and positivity offered within the walls of the establishment and its picturesque gardens.
 It feels like its own little wellness-filled bubble, where simple pleasures abound (like reading with the backdrop of chirping birds or sipping fresh juice in silence) and you’re suddenly somewhat immune to the stress and chaos of the world outside its gates.

 For those who can’t quite fully disconnect, don’t worry – there is Wi-Fi throughout the hotel.
 It’s still 2019, after all.

 ~ ~ ~ ~ ~

-Erin Davis is the Travel to Wellness Social Media Manager and regular contributor to Travel to Wellness
+Erin Davis is a Toronto-base writer and regular contributor to Travel to Wellness